monetamio/docs/en/framework/core/blockstrap-functions/README.md

 #### `$bs.update`(version, callback) <a name="bs_update" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

+This function is used to check the version numbers in confguration against those stored locally to determine if an update is required.

 <small><a href="#docs_home">- back to top</a></small>

 --------------------------------------------------------------------------------

 #### `$bs.vars`(variable) <a name="bs_vars" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

+This function is used for two things.
+If no `variable` is provided it will return the variables in the current `window.location` as an array of objects.
+If a `variable` is provided it will return the value of that variable should it exist within the current `window.location` else it will return false.

 <small><a href="#docs_home">- back to top</a></small>